mehathazshaik50-debug/CODSOFT/README.md

 Play again? (yes/no): no
 Thanks for playing!
 Goodbye!

-🧠 Concepts Used
+🧠 CONCEPTS USED

-Conditional Statements (if-elif-else)

-Loops (while, for)

-Functions for modular code
+🧩 Functions – modular and reusable code blocks

-Error Handling (try-except)

-Randomization (random module)

-String Operations and Formatting

-🖥️ How to Run the Programs
+🔁 Loops – for continuous menu interaction

+⚙️ Conditionals – to control program flow

+🧮 Arithmetic & Logic – for calculations and decisions

+🎲 Randomization – used in password generation and games

+🕒 Datetime – to calculate user age dynamically

+🖥️ HOW TO RUN
+🪶 Requirements

-Install Python 3.8 or higher.
+Python 3.8 or higher

-Save each code file with appropriate names:
+⚙️ Steps to Run

+1️⃣ Save each task in separate files:

 task1_todo.py